-Until April 1977, married women could choose to pay a reduced rate of National Insurance (sometimes called the ‘small stamp’).
+Until April 1977, married women could choose to pay a reduced rate of National Insurance (external link) (sometimes called the ‘small stamp’).

 You might still be paying the reduced rate if you opted in before the scheme ended.

-You do not pay Class 2 National Insurance contributions if you opted in before the scheme ended.
+You do not pay Class 2 National Insurance contributions (external link) if you opted in before the scheme ended.

 How your Benefits are Affected if you are Opted In